-Exercise in a comfortable area on a carpeted floor or mat.
-A mat provides comfort and protection by cushioning your spine and can be purchased at a sporting goods store.
-Beds usually have too much “give,” but a firm bed may be used if you cannot get onto or off of the floor easily.
-Music to fit your mood can help you relax while exercising.
+Exercises should be done in a comfortable area on a carpeted floor or mat.
+An exercise mat, which can be purchased at a sporting goods store, provides comfort and protection by cushioning the spine.
+Beds typically have too much “give,” but a firm mattress can be used if you cannot easily get onto or off of the floor.
+Music can also create a more relaxing mood while exercising.

 It is normal to feel some discomfort or tolerable pain when beginning an exercise program.
 Even so, many people tend to overdo at first.
 Don’t assume that more is better.
 Approach any new routine cautiously, beginning with low repetitions regardless of your ability to do more.
-If pain after exercising is severe, you probably have gone past your limit and should reduce the intensity and number of repetitions next time.
-Reread instructions to make sure you are following all of the steps correctly.
+Severe pain after exercise is almost always a sign of overdoing it, calling for a reduction in intensity and number of repetitions.
+In addition, rereading instructions will help to ensure that all steps are being followed correctly.